 - Vegetable oil

-- Take the venison out and let it come to room temperature.
+For the venison: Take the meat out and let it come to room temperature.
 Pat it dry with a paper towel, then coat with the vegetable oil.
 Salt it well.

-- Grill the venison over direct heat, turning occasionally until it is medium-rare, or however you like it; this should take about 10-15 minutes.
+Grill the venison, turning occasionally until it is medium-rare, or however you like it; this should take about 10-15 minutes.
 If you are pan-roasting, brown the outside of the venison backstrap in the saute pan, then put the whole pan into the oven.
 Roast for about 8 minutes for rare.
 Use the finger test for doneness as your guide.

-- Let the venison rest, loosely tented under foil.
+Let the venison rest on a cutting board.
 Right before you slice and serve it, Pour any accumulated juices into the chimichurri.
 Pour the chimichurri over the sliced venison and serve at once.